Muhammedashraf10/eks-demo/README.md

 for the creation of NAT gateway, The NAT gateway will be used to allow the worker nodes to access the internet since they will be deployed in private subnet

 **nodes.tf**
-A configuration for the workers of the EKS, it contains policy to assume AWSEKSWorkerNodePolicy, AmazonEC2ContainerRegistryReadOnly, AmazonEKS_CNI_Policy
+A configuration for the workers of the EKS, it contains policy to assume AWSEKSWorkerNodePolicy, AmazonEC2ContainerRegistryReadOnly, AmazonEKS_CNI_Policy:
-*AmazonEKS_CNI_Policy* This policy provides the Amazon VPC CNI Plugin the permissions it requires to modify the IP address configuration on your EKS worker nodes.
+- *AmazonEKS_CNI_Policy* This policy provides the Amazon VPC CNI Plugin the permissions it requires to modify the IP address configuration on your EKS worker nodes.
-*AmazonEC2ContainerRegistryReadOnly* It allows the worker nodes to list & retrieve the images from AWS ECR *AWSEKSWorkerNodePolicy* already mentioned above
+- *AmazonEC2ContainerRegistryReadOnly* It allows the worker nodes to list & retrieve the images from AWS ECR
+- *AWSEKSWorkerNodePolicy* already mentioned above